This ice cream is ready when it is creamy and wavy. The total churning atime depends on your ice cream maker and could be anywhere from 30-70 minutes.

 In any case, if you feel doubts about the consistency, leave it to churn for ten minutes more.
 But beware: at this stage, do not expect it to be like store-bought carton ice cream; for now, it should be more like soft-serve ice cream.
 It will firm up and become like store-bought ice cream only after it sets in the freezer.

-So, stop the ice cream maker when thick and creamy, as described above.
-If you leave it to churn for much longer, it will start turning grainy.
+So, stop the ice cream maker when the ice cream is smooth and pliable.
+If you leave to churn it for much longer, it will start turning grainy.